 We have a tradition in Niagara on the Lake of private landowners taking efforts to further natural conservation.
 If you have a property adjacent to One Mile Creek, there are some simple but effective ways to help improve water quality.

-Here’s a list of what you can do: the top 5 things that will make a difference for One Mile Creek and our community:
+Here are the top 5 things that will make a difference for One Mile Creek and our community:

 - Plant a buffer using native plants.
 Native plants are well adapted to local conditions and will survive much better than horticultural varieties.
 Native plants are also preferred by local wildlife, such as birds, bees and butterflies.
 We have a list of native plants.